liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 :content_type: the type of the resource that shall be created, e.g.
     "adhocracy_core.resources.sample_proposal.IProposalIntroImage"
-:data.adhocracy_core.sheets.asset.IAssetMetadata.mime_type: the MIME type of
+:data\:adhocracy_core.sheets.asset.IAssetMetadata\:mime_type: the MIME type of
     the uploaded file, e.g. "image/jpeg"
-:data.adhocracy_core.sheets.asset.IAssetData.data: the binary data of the
+:data\:adhocracy_core.sheets.asset.IAssetData\:data: the binary data of the
     uploaded file, as per the HTML `<input type="file" name="asset">` tag.

 For example, lets upload a little picture and create a proposal version that